geefr/itgmania/src/calm/README.md

 -------------|---------------|

-To be visually correct, that mising quad would need to be rendered with alpha = 0 on tl, and alpha matching the top/left fades at br.
+To be visually correct, that mising quad would need to be rendered with alpha = 0 on tl, and alpha matching the top/left fades at br - In the case of all fades enabled this turns the quad into a cross shape.

 (Discussed with teejusb - Not modifying the old codepath, but interesting point for the new one)

 If a crop is also specified it's applied first - Fade starts from the cropped edge.
-In this case fade distance is still a fraction of the full sprite i.e. croptop(0.25) and fadetop(0.25) would discard 0.25 from the top, then blend 0.25, finishing the fade at the center (0.5) of the sprite.
+In this case fade distance is still a fraction of the full sprite i.e. croptop(0.25) and fadetop(0.25) would discard 0.25 from the top, then blend 0.25, finishing the fade at the center (0.5) of the sprite, regardless of whether a crop is also present.

 Colour is controlled by bumping the vertex colour from the sprite edge to the inner border (at alpha == 1), and scaling alpha between 0 and TopAlpha (1, at the inner edge